alexch/codelikethis/public/lessons/ruby_basics/hashes.md

 ![corned beef hash](cornedbeefhash.jpeg)

-* unordered set of key/value pairs
+* unordered collection of key/value pairs
+* keys must be unique
+* values can be anything

-* also known as...
+# Hash is also known as...

   * Map
   * Associative Array
   * Dictionary